Competitor Website Analytics: Analyze Any Website Traffic

 Google Trends

-Google Trends shows relative search interest over time for any keyword or brand name.
-While it doesn't show absolute traffic numbers, it reveals whether interest in a competitor is growing or declining.
-Compare your brand name against competitors to see market share of attention.
+Shows relative search interest over time for any keyword or brand name.
+Reveals whether interest in a competitor is growing or declining.
+Compare your brand against rivals to see market share of attention.

 BuiltWith & Wappalyzer

-These tools reveal the technology stack behind any website.
-Enter a competitor's URL and discover which analytics platform they use, what CMS powers their site, which advertising and marketing tools they've installed, and more.
+Reveal the technology stack behind any website.
+Enter a competitor's URL and discover which analytics platform, CMS, advertising tools, and marketing tech they've installed.

 Did You Know?